epfl-ada/ada-2024-project-padawans/README.md

 + Preprocess movie synopses: Clean and prepare the data by removing stop words, names, and any irrelevant content.
 + Implement the LDA model: Apply the model to the preprocessed data and experiment with different numbers of topics.
 + Optimize for coherence scores: Identify the most coherent topics and interpret them.
-### Week 2: Analysis and Cross-Metadata Evaluation
+### Week 2: Analysis of the themes discovered
 + Identify and analyze discovered themes: Determine if these themes align with or provide new insights beyond existing genres and tags.
-+ Cross-analyze with metadata: Evaluate movie ratings and box office revenue to see if they have an impact on theme discovery.
-+ Conduct temporal and regional analysis: Analyze trends over time and across different regions for the discovered themes.
++ Check if some themes have tendancies in box-office or ratings.
++ Check the temporal evolution of themes.
-### Week 3: Sentiment Analysis and Final Reporting
+### Week 3: Gather results and write Final Reporting
-+ Perform sentiment analysis: Compare the sentiment of identified themes with the impact data from historical events (if applicable).
 + Summarize insights: Assess model quality and compile the main findings related to new themes and their implications.
 + Prepare the final report and presentation: Highlight the project’s outcomes, insights, and recommendations for enhancing movie recommendations.